Clastify logo

 • Social: energy access supports development, transport, heating and industry, so replacing fossil fuels must consider reliability, affordability and fairness.

-Fossil fuels are chemically useful because they store a lot of energy and are easy to use, but the products and scale of their combustion create long-term global problems.
+That is the central challenge of the topic: fossil fuels are chemically useful because they store a lot of energy and are easy to use, but the products and scale of their combustion create long-term global problems.

 Renewable and non-renewable energy sources

 A renewable energy source is an energy source replenished by natural processes at a rate comparable to, or faster than, its use by humans.
-Solar, wind, hydroelectric, geothermal and sustainably managed biomass are common renewable examples.
+Solar, wind, hydroelectric, geothermal and sustainably managed biomass are examples.

-A non-renewable energy source has a finite supply and is not replaced on a human timescale.
-Fossil fuels count as non-renewable because they take millions of years to form, yet humans burn them over years to centuries.
+A non-renewable energy source is an energy source with a finite supply that is not replaced on a human timescale.
+Fossil fuels fit this category because they take millions of years to form, yet humans burn them over years to centuries.

 Biological carbon fixation and photosynthesis